janbroe/digibooky-team-C8H10N4O2/.assignment/README.md

 - Prioritization: Nice-To-Have

 ### Story 17: Overdue Fines
-As a Librarian I want to create a fine when a member returns a book that is overdue, so I can penalize this behavior.
+As a Librarian I want to create a fine when a user returns a book that is overdue, so I can penalize this behavior.
 - The maximum loan period is 3 weeks
 - The formula to calculate the fine is: `€5 + €2 * FULL_WEEKS_OVERDUE`
     - E.g.